 Frontera Hidalgo: Marcus Cain and Dr. John Thropay gave appreciated help at the conference in a place called 21 de Marzo in the state of Chiapas.

-Guasave: Leonel and Iemy Chavez have appreciated the help of Shad Kember and several young brethren from Hermosillo and Obregón on various occasions recently.
+Guasave: Help was appreciated from Shad Kember and several young brethren from Hermosillo and Obregón on various occasions recently.
 God has blessed lately in the salvation of a couple.

-Iguala: The work here recently appreciated helpful ministry meetings by Tim Woodford and then Gilberto Torrens.
+Iguala: The work here recently appreciated helpful ministry meetings by Tim Woodford.
 Emily McCandless also visited and was a help to Andrea Gomez in the children’s work and in house visitation.

 Irapuato: Ricky Sawatsky and Ross Vanstone have returned to this city to attend to the new the work that has begun here.

 Palmar de Ixtapa: The conference in early May was an encouragement to the assembly and believers in the area.
-David Alves, Sr., Duncan Beckett, Paul Thiessen, and several local brethren helped in the ministry and gospel preaching.
+Several missionaries along with several local brethren helped in the ministry and gospel preaching.

 Santiago Ixcuintla: Please continue to pray for James and Nelly Dyck and their family in Canada, as their youngest son, Josiah, (almost three years old) receives treatment for leukemia.